Shot of mountains and clouds near Monteverde Costa Rica

 A wildlife watching platform has iron railing and is surrounded by mountains and vegetation.

-Imagine sleeping in a tree house with the rainforest jungle all around you.
-Imagine having Howler Monkeys playing on your deck platform in the morning, or the wild Coati’s paying you a visit?
+Imagine sleeping in a tree house with the rainforest jungle surrounding you.
+Imagine waking up to Monkeys playing on your deck platform in the morning, or the wild Coatis paying you a visit?
+We met a couple staying at the Jungle Living Tree Houses who said they experienced exactly that, and they were thrilled!

 These cozy tree-house cabins let you experience life, right in the thick of it!

-There are also tons of Airbnb listings in the area in a wide variety of price ranges.
-They are not part of my affiliate referral program, but I wanted to show you other options in case the ones above don’t meet your needs.
+There are also over 1000 Airbnb listings in the area in a wide variety of price ranges.
+They are not part of my affiliate referral program, but I wanted to show you other options in case none of the ones above are available.

 I hope this info helps you figure out where to stay in Monteverde!